 It’s essential to the humidifier system and something your friend will definitely need.
 Maybe you’ll even be able to make a request or two after catching up.

-Know anyone that’s complaining about a lack of storage options for their headsets.
+Know anyone that’s complaining about a lack of storage options for their headsets?
 Maybe you know a keyboard player or piano player that’s tired of having to take the headphones out of their case before each study session.

 A headphone stand can be a very nice gift.
 It’s the same concept as a guitar, bass, or keyboard stand, only this is for accessories and not instruments.
-The New Bee headphone stand is affordable yet highly useful if you know someone that studies or records with headphones.
+The New Bee headphone stand is affordable yet highly useful if you know someone who studies or records with headphones.